github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 1. Skip the "Identifying and authorizing users" and "Post installation" sections for this tutorial.
 1. Make sure that **Active** is selected under "Webhooks."
 1. Under "Webhook URL," enter your webhook proxy URL from earlier.
 For more information, see "[Get a webhook proxy URL](#get-a-webhook-proxy-url)."
 1. Under "Webhook secret," enter a random string.
 This secret is used to verify that webhooks are sent by {% data variables.product.prodname_dotcom %}.
-Save this string; You will use it later.
+Save this string; you will use it later.
 1. Under "Repository permissions," next to "Checks," select **Read & write**.
 1. Under "Subscribe to events," select **Check suite** and **Check run**.
 1. Under "Where can this GitHub App be installed?," select **Only on this account**.
 You can change this later if you want to publish your app.